eeviinkeri/adventofcode/2024/README.md

-# Advento of code 2024
+# Advent of code 2024

 ## Run the scripts